 This Saturday, 13 years after it got the green light and a century in the making, the Smithsonian’s National Museum of African American History and Culture (NMAAHC) finally opens its doors in Washington, D.C.—right next to the Washington Monument, likely as the last museum constructed on the National Mall.
 President Obama himself will cut the ribbon on the 400,000-square-foot behemoth, whose 34,000 artifacts—an early-19th-century slave cabin; a Jim Crow railway car; the neon Soul Train sign—not to mention the Oprah-backed theater, help tell the story of America through the lens of the black experience.
 Meanwhile, with its three-tiered exteriors clad in a sustainable, bronze-coated lattice screen inspired by the work of formerly enslaved craftsmen down South, the building is already an icon itself.
 Enter the Ghanaian-British architect and OBE David Adjaye, also behind Norway’s Nobel Peace Center, who was tapped as the NMAAHC’s lead designer.
 Here, he tells us about the symbolism of the space, and why it’s such a "defining moment."

 The collection really developed in tandem with the progress of the building.
 Many of the amazing artifacts had not yet been donated when we began design work.
 So for us, it was very much about the narrative.
-The museum’s design is about honoring African Americans’ contributions to culture and a struggle that has given America so much.
-The idea was to guide visitors through a historical and emotional journey, through the depths of slavery to the highs of the culture contributions of black Americans ranging from sports and food to music and art.
+The building takes you on a journey, through the depths of slavery to the highs of the culture contributions of black Americans ranging from sports and food to music and art.
 The history galleries are weighty, somber, and reflective.
 The culture galleries are celebratory and lively.
-The movement upwards is symbolic—this is meant to be a story of struggle, but also of triumph.

 The museum’s three-tiered shape takes after the Yoruban Caryatid.
 Why is that?